jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 - Data science with Python builds on solid core language skills—review as needed!
 - Mastering lists, dicts, comprehensions, generators, and classes is essential for readable, high-performance code.
-- Key ecosystem libraries like numpy, pandas, matplotlib, and scikit-learn are foundational—learn their idioms and APIs.
+- Key ecosystem libraries like NumPy, pandas, Matplotlib, and scikit-learn are foundational—learn their idioms and APIs.
 - Robust workflow includes using virtual environments, testing, logging, and performance-aware coding.

 ### Exercise